fioprotocol/fio.msigAdminer/README.md

 # FIO mSIG Adminer

-Bash scripts to create/review/approve/cancel/execute msigs
+Bash scripts to create/review/approve/cancel/execute msigs on the FIO blockchain, including DevNet, TestNet and MainNet.

-This repo is for FIO.
-For other EOSIO chains, please switch to [master](https://github.com/CryptoLions/MSIG_console_manager/tree/master) branch.

 _Note:_ if there is a backslash `\` in the data of a command, you may have to use a double backslash `\\` for the script to work.